15 Java Fundamentals | Arrays in Java | By Dummy for Dummies

 FIND DATA IN AN ARRAY

 We can do multiple operations on an array.
-One of the simplest is finding a data inside an array.
-For that we will use a for loop to search through all indexes, compare the data with target, we will save the index at which target matches and return it.
-The variable inside which we will store the index will be given a value "-1", so in case no index match it will remain negative.
-Since real indexes cannot be negative we can easily know if the data is not found.
-Here is a demo...
+One of the simplest is finding data inside an array.
+For that, we will use a for loop to search through all indexes, compare the data with the target, save the index at which the target matches, and return it.
+The variable inside which we will store the index will be given a value "-1", so in case no index matches, it will remain negative.
+Since real indexes cannot be negative, we can easily know if the data is not found.
+Here is a demo:

 import java.util.Scanner;